atulyaprasad05/Open-Street-Maps-UIC-/README.md

 ## 🛡️ Academic Integrity
-This project is part of CS 251 at UIC and subject to academic integrity policies.
-Do not share or post solutions publicly.
+This project is part of CS 251 at the University of Illinois Chicago and adheres to the university’s academic integrity policies.
+If you're interested in viewing the source code for educational or collaborative purposes, feel free to reach out via email: [atulya.prasad05@gmail.com](atulya.prasad05@gmail.com)